bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 Reduce the problem to a single smaller problem, solve that problem recursively, and then use that solution to solve the original problem.

+Decrease and Conquer is a simpler strategy than Divide and Conquer.
+Decrease and Conquer is applicable to more problems than Divide and Conquer.

 ### Transform and Conquer

+Either:

-Either (a) transform the input to a form that makes the problem easy to solve, or (b) transform the input into the input to another problem whose solution solves the original problem.
+- Transform the input to a form that makes the problem easy to solve or
+- Transform the input into the input to another problem whose solution solves the original problem.

 ### Use Space